Revisiting Softmax for Uncertainty Approximation in Text Classification: Uncertainty Approximation for Text Classification

 \subsection{Monte Carlo Dropout}

-We provide a high-level introduction to the method but refer the reader to the literature for the in-depth theory and proofs~\cite{gal_dropout_2016,gal_dropout_app_2016}.
-MC dropout approximates the posterior $p(\omega | \mathcal{D})$ by leveraging the dropout layers in a model.
-In particular, it simply allows the dropout layers to remain active during testing and obtains multiple samples by passing an input through the model multiple times with different nodes dropped on each pass (see Figure \ref{fig:mc_dropout}).
-Mathematically, we introduce $q(\omega)$, a distribution of weight matrices whose columns are randomly set to $0$, to approximate the posterior distribution $p(\omega | \mathcal{D})$, which results in the following:
+At a high level, MC dropout approximates the posterior distribution $p(\omega | \mathcal{D})$ by leveraging the dropout layers in a model~\cite{gal_dropout_2016,gal_dropout_app_2016}.
+Mathematically, it is derived by introducing a distribution $q(\omega)$, representing a distribution of weight matrices whose columns are randomly set to $0$, to approximate the posterior distribution $p(\omega | \mathcal{D})$, which results in the following predictive distribution: